North Midland (Staffordshire) Royal Garrison Artillery: Interwar

-Although they remained in 46th Divisional area, the two Staffordshire batteries were brigaded with a headquarters and two batteries (213 and 214) from the West Riding of Yorkshire (49th Divisional area) in the 9th (West Riding and Staffordshire) Medium Brigade, RGA, which was subsequently redesignated as 54th (West Riding and Staffordshire) Medium Brigade, RGA.
+Although they remained in the 46th Divisional area, the two Staffordshire batteries were brigaded with a headquarters and two batteries (213 and 214) from the West Riding of Yorkshire (49th Divisional area) in the 9th (West Riding and Staffordshire) Medium Brigade, RGA, which was subsequently redesignated as 54th (West Riding and Staffordshire) Medium Brigade, RGA.

-This awkward arrangement persisted until 1932 when the brigade was split up, the two Staffordshire batteries and 204 (Warwickshire) Medium Bty becoming 51st (Midland) Medium Brigade, Royal Artillery.
+This awkward arrangement persisted until 1932 when the brigade was split up, with the two Staffordshire batteries and 204 (Warwickshire) Medium Bty becoming 51st (Midland) Medium Brigade, Royal Artillery.
 (The number 51 – usually allocated to the senior TA unit – had been made available by the conversion of 51st (Cornwall and Warwickshire) Medium Brigade into 56th (Cornwall) Anti-Aircraft Brigade, releasing 204 Bty to the new 51st.)

 Further reorganisations saw the 214th (2nd West Riding) Medium Bty rejoin from 54th Medium Bde in 1937, followed in 1938 by 240th (Shropshire Royal Horse Artillery) Medium Bty transferred from 60th (6th Cheshire and Shropshire) Medium Bde.
 204 Battery was converted to anti-aircraft (AA) and joined 73rd AA Regiment.
 Thus the regiment (as brigades were designated from 1938) had the following organisation: